 How does Theaflavin work?

-Theaflavin has antioxidant, antiviral, and anti-cancer effects in test tubes and animal.
-The effects of theaflavin in humans is not well-studied.
+Theaflavin has antioxidant, antiviral, and anti-cancer effects in test tube experiments and in animals.
+The effects of theaflavin in humans are not well studied.

 Are there safety concerns?